RedstoneParadox/zola-metro/content/_index.md

 Metro is a website theme for the Zola static site generator with a clean and modern look.
 It was inspired by Duckquill and Abridge, though definitely has a distinct feel from both of them.
 It was originally developed as my personal website before I decided to spin it off into its own thing for other people to use.

+At the moment, this theme is still a heavy work in progress.
+Feedback and contributions are welcome at the GitHub repository.

 ## Features

+Implemented:
 - Designed to look good on both desktop and mobile devices
-- Builtin lightmode/darkmode button
+- Optional lightmode/darkmode button
-- Shortcodes for text formatting, columns, etc.
+- Shortcode for text alignment

+Planned:
+- Image galleries (carousel and static)
+- Support for non-post style pages

 ## Credits

-- [Duckquill](https://codeberg.org/daudix/duckquill): Navbutton, tag button, and social button CSS code.
+- [Duckquill](https://codeberg.org/daudix/duckquill): Navbutton, tag button, social button CSS code, and general inspiration
-- [Skeleton CSS](http://getskeleton.com/): Used as part of the site.
+- [Skeleton CSS](http://getskeleton.com/): Partially adapted to use with the theme
 - [Charm Icons](https://github.com/jaynewey/charm-icons); Clock and pencil icons

 ## Websites Using Metro